 CES Visiting Scholars will be able to:

-- Expand their research by accessing Harvard University’s resources including the world's largest university library and private library system.
+- Expand their research progress and goals by accessing Harvard University’s resources including the university library.

 - Receive a Harvard University research appointment and have a Harvard email account and ID card granting full access to Harvard’s facilities.

-- Present research in a weekly Visiting Scholars Seminar and receive feedback on work-in-progress from colleagues in their field.
+- Present research in the weekly New Research on Europe Seminar and receive feedback on work-in-progress from colleagues in their field.

-- Participate in the Center’s robust program of talks, study group sessions and conferences.
+- Participate in CES programmatic activities, including seminars, conferences, and student engagements.
 View the CES Events Calendar.

-- Have a desk in a shared office space at CES.
+- Have a desk in a shared office space at CES in Adolphus Busch Hall.
+Office space at CES is of high demand.
 Most of our visitors are placed in a two-person office.
 Office space for visitors is determined by semester needs and is not guaranteed, though we make every effort to provide office space for all visitors.